 An attacker may get access to open samples of the TOE and use them to gain information about the TSF (loader, memory management unit, ROM code, ...).
 He may also use the open samples to characterize the behavior of the IC and its security functionalities (for example: characterization of side channel profiles, perturbation cartography, ...).
 The execution of a dedicated security features (for example: execution of a DES computation without countermeasures or by deactivating countermeasures) through the loading of an adequate code would allow this kind of characterization and the execution of enhanced attacks on the IC.

 3.3 Organizational Security Policies

-98 The following Figure 6 shows the policies applied in this Security Target.
+99 The following Figure 6 shows the policies applied in this Security Target.

-TOE Service ader P.Ctir_Loader P.Process- TOE P.Crypto- Service P.Lim_Block_Lo ader P.Ctlr_Loader -------------------------------- ------------------- ---------------------- ------------------------ ---------------
+P.Process- TOE P.Crypto- Service P.Lim_Block_Lo ader P.Ctlr_Loader -- ------------------- ---------------------- ------------------------ ---------------